hackclub/hackclub/workshops/Simple Js Clock/README.md

 ![Image](https://cloud-fprpa1onx.vercel.app/image.png)

 And that's it for the CSS.
-Now let's move on to the Javascript Part!
+Now let's move on to the JavaScript Part!

 ![Image](https://media.giphy.com/media/oymRJRRiiPaVzDnIF1/giphy.gif)

-## 3) Javascript
+## 3) JavaScript

-Before Panicking, let me ensure you that there's really only 20 lines of Javascript code!
+Before Panicking, let me ensure you that there's really only 20 lines of JavaScript code!

 Go to your `script.js` file.
-First let us link the `<div>` tags in our HTML to javascript:
+First let us link the `<div>` tags in our HTML to JavaScript:
 Type the following code:

 ```js